 The Colloquia feature leading figures, as well as younger scholars, from across the world.
 They present their research in papers on all kinds of music-related topics.
-Graduate students Dylan Price and Marinu Leccia organise the series.
+Graduate students Chuyu Zhang and Eugenie Dalgleish organise the series.
 Presentations are followed by discussion and a drinks reception.
-Visit our events page for up to date information.
-Students, staff and the general public are warmly encouraged to attend.
+Students, staff and the general public are warmly encouraged to attend, in person or online.
 Free and open to all.

 The Seminar in Ethnomusicology and Sound Studies is convened by Professor Jason Stanyek of the University of Oxford.
 Former convenors of the series were Professor Martin Stokes (currently at King’s College London) and Professor Noel Lobley (currently at the University of Virginia).